 But, there is a problem.
 The volume app which we have used, isn’t optimized for Firestick, which makes it difficult to move the slider.
 Sure you can do it with the firestick remote and it works, but it’s not quite intuitive.
 Another option is to plug in a mouse to your firestick using a 2-in-1 Micro USB CableOTG from Amazon, and it works, but using a mouse each time you want to adjust the volume isn’t practical.

 So, to fix this, I use another app called Mouse Toggle.

 Step 3: Install Mouse Toggle for TV

-After you’ve installed the app on Firestick, just enable the two options; “Enable the mouse service” and “Auto Start on Start-up” as shown in the figure below.
+After you’ve installed the app on Firestick, just enable the two options; “Enable the mouse service” and “Auto Start on Start-up” as shown in the image below.
 It may ask you to enable ADB debugging, allow it and your app is set up.
 Now you can navigate any app with just the remote.

-To activate Mouse Toggle on any screen, simply double-click the play button on the remote, and a mouse pointer will appear on the screen.
-You can then use that pointer adjust the volume now.
+To activate Mouse Toggle on any screen, simply double-click the play button on the Firestick remote, and a mouse pointer will appear on the screen.
+You can then use that pointer to adjust the volume now.

 This was a quick how-to on connecting AirPods with Firestick and controlling the volume.
 As Firestick is largely meant to be used with TVs and most Bluetooth speakers and headphones come with their own set of volume controls this feature was probably overlooked or intentionally removed.
 Thanks to the Android architecture that Firestick is based on we can easily circumvent the problem.
 If you have a better way to adjust the volume on Firestick, do tell me in the comments below.